kwalczak80/melting-gerry/README.md

     * [thegamegal.com](https://www.thegamegal.com/printables/)

 	The word banks available in the game are as follows:
-    * The animal category contains 88 words with word lengths ranging from three to twelve letters.
+    * The animal category contains 88 words, with word lengths ranging from three to twelve letters.
-    * The job and occupation category contains 204 words with word lengths ranging from three to fifteen letters.
+    * The job and occupation category contains 204 words, with word lengths ranging from three to fifteen letters.
-    * The fruit category contains 53 words with word lengths ranging from three to eleven letters.
+    * The fruit category contains 53 words, with word lengths ranging from three to eleven letters.
-    * The food category contains 58 words with word lengths ranging from three to ten letters.
+    * The food category contains 58 words, with word lengths ranging from three to ten letters.
-    * The colors category contains 105 words with word lengths ranging from three to thirteen letters.
+    * The colors category contains 105 words, with word lengths ranging from three to thirteen letters.

 * **Testing**